kelvin-mbah/Machine-Learning-Course-Edureka/Linear_Regression/README.md

 In this practical, we used Boston housing data to predict house prices (medv) from features like rooms (rm) and crime rate (crim).

-Steps: Split data, check correlations, fix multicollinearity with VIF, build model, predict, and plot results.
+Steps: Split data, check correlations, fix multicollinearity with VIF, build model, optimize model, predict, and plot results.